Home Sick: Production

 The film took almost six years to be released in its final cut.

 Release

-Home Sick director's cut debuted on 14 July 2007 at the Fantasia Festival and opened in other film festivals on the dates given below.
+Home Sick director's cut debuted on 14 July 2007 at the Fantasia International Film Festival, and opened in other film festivals on the dates given below.

 Home release

 Home Sick was released on DVD in the United States on August 26, 2008.

 Reception

 Bloody Disgusting rated it 3/5 stars and wrote that the film is "absolutely worth the wait.
 It’s not the best low budget horror film to ever come along but it definitely hits a home run with the special effects work".
 Adam Tyner of DVD Talk rated it 3/5 stars and called it "sick, twisted, and really offbeat."
 Paul Pritchard of DVD Verdict criticized the film for its focus on gore over story.